NCBI-Hackathons/PSST/README.md

 ## Disease Clustering:

-Clustering disease types through the ClinVar database in various categories such as assorted metabolic diseases and breast cancer to see the relationship among human variations and phenotypes.
+Grouping different disease types through the ClinVar database in various categories such as assorted metabolic diseases and breast cancer to see the relationship among human variations and phenotypes.

 1. Diseases were manually found using ClinVar dataset.

+2. Performed an online search to crosscheck whether the diseases that came up were metabolic or cancer related.

-Those that were not a match were eliminated.
+3. Those that were not a match were eliminated while the correct diseases were moved into another file.